 Integrating the Mediterranean diet into your life

 “The Mediterranean diet is high in fruits, vegetables, fish and healthier fats like olive oil and nuts, so you eat fewer less-healthy foods,” Bloomberg says.

 Named for incorporating foods typically enjoyed by people who live in Greece, Spain and southern Italy, the Mediterranean diet includes:

 - Fish twice a week

 - A small glass of red wine a couple of times a week

 The Mediterranean diet encourages consumption of monounsaturated fats — the kind found in foods such as avocados and nuts — which are not only good for the heart, but also for the skin.
 The Mediterranean diet also suggests using herbs and spices instead of salt to flavor food; limiting red meat consumption to a few times a month; and replacing butter with healthy alternatives like olive oil.

 If you are concerned about your heart health or the health of a loved one, talk to your doctor.
-If a change in diet is called for, a registered dietitian or nutritionist can help incorporate the Mediterranean diet to fight the risk of cardiovascular disease and improve overall wellness.
+If a change in diet is called for, a registered dietitian nutritionist can help you incorporate the Mediterranean diet to lower the risk of cardiovascular disease and improve overall wellness.